The DeanBeat: Diversity is a long game

 As people of color, we do not pretend to understand the black experience.
 But it is human to empathize and say that we see your pain, and that pains all of us.

-I happen to be playing a review copy of The Last of Us Part II, a video game set in a post-apocalyptic world, with zombies.
+I happen to be playing a review copy of The Last of Us Part II, a video game set in a postapocalyptic world, with zombies.
 In the real world, it also feels like I am in the apocalypse, where the zombies are the people who don’t care.
 I do care about our world, and the world that we will leave behind for our children.

 During the recent days, it was heartbreaking to see broken glass and buildings on fire.
 It is enraging to see journalists arrested — and to see CNN’s headquarters attacked.
 It is maddening to see black people mistreated and murdered, and to see racists emboldened to do worse under our prejudiced president.